sajanrajdev/Decentralized-MarketCap/README.md

 - Receive live notifications on transaction's state
 - See Uniswap's Mainnet token's data and liquidity

+## To do
+- Enable transactions on Mainnet and for any token supported by Uniswap

 ## Get started
 ```
 yarn